Kafr Zibad

-Kafr Zibad (كفر زيباد) is a Palestinian village in the Tulkarm Governorate in the eastern West Bank, located 17 kilometers south of Tulkarm.
+Kafr Zibad (كفر زيباد) is a Palestinian village in the Tulkarm Governorate in the western part of the West Bank, located 17 kilometers south of Tulkarm.

 Name

 The name of Kafr Zibad is thought to be originally from Zabad, its Semite name which means generosity.
 E. H. Palmer noted that the name meant the village of Zebed, and suggested to connect it with Zebedee, a Hebrew name.

 History

 Archeological findings from Kafr Zibad include potsherds from the Byzantine period and a relief of a six-armed menorah.

 Ottoman era

 Kafr Zibad was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared under that name in the tax registers as being in the Nahiya of Bani Sa'b of the Liwa of Nablus.
 It had a population of 50 households, all Muslims.
 The villagers paid a fixed tax rate of 33.3% on various agricultural products, such as wheat, barley, summer crops, olive trees, goats and/or beehives, in addition to "occasional revenues" and a press for olive oil or grape syrup; a total of 10,280 akçe.

 In 1838, Robinson noted Kefr Zibad as a village in Beni Sa'ab district, west of Nablus.

+In the 1860s, the Ottoman authorities granted the village an agricultural plot of land called Ghabat Kafr Zibad in the former confines of the Forest of Arsur (Ar.
+Al-Ghaba) in the coastal plain, west of the village.
+This formed the nucleus for the later village of Khirbat al-Zababida, founded by Kafr Zibad's residents.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Bani Sa'b.

 In 1882, the PEF's Survey of Western Palestine noted at Kafr Zibad: "A village of moderate size on a small plateau, overhanging the valley on the north of it.
 It is of stone.
 A steep ascent, with a cistern on the north, on the south a fig-garden, and beyond this a few olives, where the tents of the Survey party were pitched.
 Near them was a rock-cut tomb.
 The water supply is from cisterns."